What Are Shin Splints, and How Do You Prevent Them?

 There are many potential contributors to shin splints, including:

-• Exercise volume.
-Going to hard, too fast, and for too long, without allowing your muscles and bones to recover.
+- Exercise volume.
+Going too hard, too fast, and for too long, without allowing your muscles and bones to recover.
 This causes the muscles to become swollen and irritated from overuse.

-• Improper shoes.
+- Improper footwear.
 Worn out shoes or shoes without shock-absorbent soles can cause extra stress on the bone.

-• Biomechanics.
+- Biomechanics.
 Or, how your body moves.
-Studies have shown that people who overpronate (their feet cave inward when the run or walk) are at higher risk for shin splints and other lower leg problems.
+Studies have shown that people who overpronate (their feet cave inward when they run or walk) are at higher risk for shin splints and other lower-leg problems.

 How to Prevent Shin Splints